Skip to main content

 Kenneth A. Snyder (Fed)

-Dr. Kenneth A. Snyder is the Deputy Division Chief of the Materials and Structural Systems Division (MSSD) within the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Dr. Snyder joined the Inorganic Materials Group in 1990 as a staff scientist and was the Group Leader from 2009 to 2014.
+Dr. Kenneth A. Snyder is a physical scientist in the Infrastructure Materials Group (IMG) in the Materials and Structural Systems Division (MSSD) within the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
+Dr. Snyder joined the Inorganic Materials Group in 1990 as a staff scientist, was the Group Leader from 2009 to 2014, the MSSD Deputy Division Chief from 2014 to 2023.

-Dr. Snyder's primary area of research has been the diffusive transport of ionic species through cement paste pore solution.
+Dr. Snyder's primary area of research has been the transport and reaction of species through cement paste pore solution.
 His approach was to identify the essential physical and chemical phenomena involved.
 Because transport is a critical component of virtually all degradation mechanisms, these studies are the basis of reliable predictive models for the performance assessment of concrete structures exposed to the environment.

 Dr. Snyder is a member of the following professional societies: